BayAreaMetro/MTCDataModel/Project-Documentation/mdm/land-people-mdm/parcel-characteristics.md

 units|Number of residential units| number\_of\_units| total\_rooms| living\_units| | units| no\_of\_units| number\_units|  number\_of\_units|  buildingprimaryunitcount, buildingsecondaryunitcount|County assessor derived
 bedrooms|Number of bedrooms in residence| number\_of\_bedrooms| bedrooms| nbr\_bedrooms| | beds| \_\_of\_bedrooms, \_\_of\_bedroom| bedroom| number\_of\_bedrooms, number\_of\_studio\_apts, number\_of\_one\_bedroom\_apts, number\_of\_two\_bedroom\_apts, number\_of\_other\_type\_apts| buildingprimarybedrooms|County assessor derived
 bathroom|Number of bathrooms| number\_of\_bathrooms| bathrooms| nbr\_bathrooms| | baths| \_\_of\_bathroom, bathroom, baths| bath\_rooms| number\_of\_baths| buildingprimarybaths|County assessor derived

+The figure below is an entity relationship diagram (ERD) in third normal form explaining the interactions within the database:

 ### Alameda County